Reasons to transfer allocated places

 - transferring places to another provider

-You need to submit this notice to the Department of Health office in your state or territory (listed on the notice) no later than:
+You must submit a Notice to Transfer Aged Care Places to Another Provider to the Department of Health office in your state or territory no later than:

 - 60 days before the proposed transfer date if the transfer receiver is an approved provider

-- 90 days before the proposed transfer date if the transfer receiver is not an approved provider
+- 90 days before the proposed transfer date if the transfer receiver is not yet an approved provider.

 Combining residential aged care services

-Two or more adjacent residential aged care services can apply to combine their services.
+Two or more adjacent residential aged care services operated by 1 approved provider can apply to combine their services.

 Combined services are considered a variation of an existing service, not a new service.

 You can combine adjacent services for several reasons, including: